Websoft9/aws/docs/network-dns.md

 General skill such as applying for a domain name and resolving domain names will not discussed in this document.

-Here we introduce a more useful domain name feature of AWS: AWS provides DNS services for each instance.
+Here we introduce a more useful domain feature of AWS: AWS provides DNS services for each instance.

 ## DNS for EC2